alien-droid/Reddit-OSNA-Analysis/README.txt

     4. The 'parser.ipynb' at the end generates an json file (used for intermittent storage) (can take about 6-7 minutes), further used for graph visualization.
 We have provided a sample json for usage.
     5. The 'graph_viz.ipynb' file is used for graph visualization.
 The 'Pyvis' library is utilized for visualization and it generates a separate html file named as 'nx.html' which displays the network graph (takes 1-2 minutes to render the graph).
 The file also contains the network measures such as closeness centrality, degree distribution as well as page rank.

+**Libraries Used:**
+NetowrkX, PyVis, PRAW, matplotlib.

+This project is part of the Course - OSNA (CS 579)